 The strength and duration of the inversion and elevation of the release compared to the inversion elevation has a large influence on the air quality.
 Air pollution will continue to accumulate until inversion disappears.
 Traffic particularly and other sources add more pollutants to the air.
 A strong and low height inversion will lead to high pollutant levels, while a weak inversion will lead to lower levels.
 In other words, the smaller is the mixing volume; the higher is the pollution concentration.
 Inversions are also stronger and more common during the winter months.
 In summer, inversions are less frequent and weaker.

-Inversion can influence pollution near the ground as well as the behavior of smoke leaving a chimney.
+Inversion can influence pollution near the ground as well as the behaviour of smoke leaving a chimney.
 Under normal conditions, smoke plumes from chimneys would rise into the atmosphere and disperse, but in the case when an inversion is aloft, above chimneys, pollutants will be trapped underneath the inversion layer.
 When this inversion layer disappears, pollution concentrations can subsequently suddenly increase near the surface, if some vertical motion pushes the trapped smoke plume to the ground.
 To avoid this, many of the shorter chimneys have been replaced with taller ones, because taller chimneys are better able to mix pollutant throughout a greater volume of air.
 Alternatively, if a pollutant, e.g. a plume from a chimney, is released above the surface inversion layer, it will not have an opportunity to enter the inversion layer.
 In this case pollution disperses upward but not downward, due to the presence of the surface inversion.

 The greatest potential for a severe air quality episode occurs when all the meteorological and other factors mentioned come simultaneously